rabstolaf/bwsys/03_scripting.md

 # Bash Scripting Lesson
-This document will cover the basic features of bash scripting There times where I reference the following link, as it is very comprehensive
+This document will cover the basic features of bash scripting.
+Take a look at the following link, as it is very comprehensive:
 #### [Bash Reference Manual](https://tiswww.case.edu/php/chet/bash/bashref.html)

 ## Introduction
-Bash is a very common shell interface on linux machines.
-Bash scripts are often used to take make repetative tasks simple, or automate a process.
+Bash is a very common shell interface on Linux machines.
+Bash scripts are often used to make repetitive tasks simple, or automate a process.
-Any line begining with a $ will be a command line command.
+Any line beginning with a `$` will be a command line command.

 ## Basics
 To create your first script,